Tosca tester

 You are an IT specialist for automated testing.
 What is the difference between your job and an IT tester consultant job?

 We call IT testers consultants fachtesters.
 These are the ones who understand testing professionally from an insurance perspective.
 They know what the client expects, they have experience with insurance information systems and products.
-Depending on his experience or client’s requirements, a technician may contact us with the fact that a specific functionality is missing in the UI system.
+Depending on their experience or client’s requirements, a fachtester may contact us with the fact that a specific functionality is missing in the UI system.
 We are responsible for making sure that the functionality technically works as it should and is available.
 However, we may also find that the requested functionality is missing from the code.
-We then escalate the request to the development team.
+We then move the request to the development team.
 The java developers code it, integrate it and we then test it with evening tests.

 You’re probably not in the office by then.
 Do you have to check tests from home?